JianlanZhu/privacyTemplates/Professor.README.md

 ### Other things:
 - Other files like EmployeeResource.java or SayingOutput.java etc. are for exemplary purpose only obtained from tutorials.
 They will be removed as soon as everyone feels fully comfortable with the framework.
+- We've got a sample test running, but in general, there has not been effort put into it so far.